gogoair/react-collapsy/README.md

 ## props/options

 #### isOpen
-If passed Accordion will render expanded
+If passed Accordion will be render expanded
 ```javascript
 <Accordion isOpen />
 ```